 Interest rate risk: All of the Company's financial assets are in mutual funds, therefore, the direct impact of changes in interest rates on the market values of the investments is significantly mitigated.
-Accordingly, during the year ended December 31, 2019, the Portfolio Manager considers that the Company's direct exposure to interest rate risk is not significant.
+Accordingly, during the years ended December 31, 2022 and 2021, the Portfolio Manager considers that the Company's direct exposure to interest rate risk is not significant.
 The Company is exposed to indirect interest rate exposure through its investments in mutual funds which hold fixed rate securities.
-As of December 31, 2018, the market values of the financial assets and liabilities in which the Company invests are sensitive to changes in interest rates.
-Substantially all of the Company's financial assets are in fixed rate securities and, therefore, are exposed to the effect on market values of changes in interest rates.